swch/slate/source/includes/_rest.md

 description | string |
-lookup_key | string | Unique key used to identify financial institution. alternate_lookup_key | string | Alternate lookup key; can be used in case of FI name change that does not match original lookup_key, in order to maintain backwards compatibility. last_activity | date | Date of last cardholder creation for this financial institution created_on | date | Date this financial institution was created on last_updated_on | date | Date this financial institution was last updated on
+lookup_key | string | Unique key used to identify financial institution. alternate_lookup_key | string | Alternate lookup key; can be used in case of FI name change that does not match original lookup_key, in order to maintain backwards compatibility. active | boolean | FI's set as inactive or still accessible in the portal, but not usable on the frontend.
+All usage with this fi will be rejected except looking it up. last_activity | date | Date of last cardholder creation for this financial institution created_on | date | Date this financial institution was created on last_updated_on | date | Date this financial institution was last updated on